YazanMuslehEng/Dry-Fruit-Machine/README.md

-# Multi_Timer
+# Dry Fruit Machine
-Arduino Based _ Multi 7Segment Screen Timer
+Arduino Based Code for a Machine that makes Dry Fruit Note : this was only tested in simulation